 As demand for a second “circuit-breaker” lockdown increases and the economy plunges further into recession, homeowners are keen to secure a quick house sale before rising unemployment and the end of the stamp duty holiday diminishes the pool of potential buyers.
 Our team of property experts has put together some tips on how to sell a house quickly for cash.

 Since lockdown restrictions eased in May, the UK has experienced a mini-boom in the housing market.
 The average asking price of homes has hit a record high, and demand is outstripping supply.
 According to Rightmove, more properties are marked as sold than are available for sale.
 However, there are signs of the market slowing down — sales were up 70% year-on-year in September, but only 58% in October.
-If you’re keen to sell quickly for cash before the year ends, now is the time to act.
+If you’re keen to sell your house quickly for cash before the year ends, now is the time to act.

 How to Sell a House Quickly by Making It More Appealing to Buyers